soc members

 Jamel Ortoleva, MD

-I both cannulate and manage Extracorporeal Membrane Oxygenation Support at Tufts Medical Center.
+I both cannulate and manage Extracorporeal Membrane Oxygenation Support at Boston Medical Center as part of the ECMO team.
 My interests include mechanical circulatory support, right ventricular failure, echocardiography, resuscitation, and novel therapeutics and diagnostics for vasoplegia.
 I have several ongoing research projects in these areas and collaborate on a multi-institutional level.

 jamilpo@gmail.com